Premier League predictions: Who will be champions?

 Jermaine Beckford: What an amazing signing Rice is.
 He has leadership qualities as well as skill and technique, and brings everything they need.

-Micah Richards: I was close to picking Arsenal to win the title this season, because no team has ever won it four years in a row, but they are without Gabriel Jesus at the start of the season and I think that is just going to kill them.
+Micah Richards: I was close to picking Arsenal to win the title, because no team has ever won it four years in a row, but they are without Gabriel Jesus at the start of the season and I think that is just going to kill them.

 Ellen White: Arsenal were so close last year and they have added to their squad really well.
 They need Jesus back because I don't think Havertz is a number nine, but they won't be short of goals - I am a big fan of Leandro Trossard.